Anti-War Veteran Is Furious Trump Is Twisting His Video Protesting Biden's Iraq War Record - Air Force veteran is demanding Trump stop sharing a dated video of him confronting Biden.

 Thurman says he is concerned that Trump’s sharing of his video is part of a larger effort to falsely brand the president as anti-war.
 Trump has appeared to be on a spree of spreading anti-war sentiments, recently retweeting a tweet by the journalist Glenn Greenwald which notes that, in his farewell address, former President Dwight D. Eisenhower "had 16 minutes on TV to warn Americans of what he thought they most needed to know, and used it primarily to emphasize the dangers of Pentagon growth, weapons spending, and the threats of Endless War.”

-In fact, Trump has overseen bloated military budgets, a buildup in nuclear weapons, and the appointment of former defense industry lobbyists like Secretary of Defense Daniel Esper to top positions in his administration.
+In fact, Trump has overseen bloated military budgets, a buildup in nuclear weapons, and the appointment of former defense industry lobbyists like Secretary of Defense Mark Esper to top positions in his administration.

 “Donald Trump and his administration,” says Thurman, “is the embodiment of everything we oppose as we fight for a more just, peaceful and free world.”